In this week's Abundance Insider: Artery-clearing nanobots, robotic drone retrievers and shape-shifting plastics.

 Spotted by Aman Merchant

 What it is: BBC Worldwide is working with New Zealand-based company Parrot Analytics to evaluate the global demand for new TV shows using data science and artificial intelligence.
-The team took petabytes of data from 249 countries -- from photo sharing sites, social media platforms, file sharing sites, fan and critic blogs, and online video sites -- and synthesized it using pattern identification, contextual techniques and sentient analysis.
+The team took petabytes of data from 249 countries -- from photo sharing sites, social media platforms, file sharing sites, fan and critic blogs, and online video sites -- and synthesized it using pattern identification, contextual techniques and sentiment analysis.
 The resulting "demand rating" indicates how interested the TV-watching public is in a particular series (in this case, "Sherlock").

-Why it's important: BBC operates as a broadcaster, studio or distributer in over 200 markets.
+Why it's important: BBC operates as a broadcaster, studio or distributor in over 200 markets.
 The ability to predict viewer interest in upcoming shows enables them to focus global distribution efforts and inform programming decisions (for example, the time or day a show airs) with data-backed certainty -- a true unfair advantage.

 Spotted by Cody Rapp

 What it is: Chemical engineers at MIT have created the Corona Phase Molecular Recognition sensor, a carbon nanotube-based sensor that can detect proteins.
 It can detect fibrinogen, which is critical to blood coagulation, measure insulin levels and even detect proteins associated with cancer or dying heart cells.

 Why it's important: Tiny protein sensors like this one enable intelligent devices that autonomously deliver drugs when they spot a sign of illness -- long before the patient even notices something's awry.

 Bill Gates, Illumina to Fund $100M Blood Test for Cancer